Amount Awarded: $5,000

 About the SOLA Awards

-The SOLA (Support Old Lady Artists) Awards are three unrestricted awards of $3,000 given annually to Washington State female-identified visual artists, age 60 or over, who have dedicated 25 years or more to creating art.
-The awards were created by artist Ginny Ruffner.
+SOLA (Support Old Lady Artists) Awards are five unrestricted awards of $5,000 given annually to Washington State female-identified visual artists, age 60 or over, who have dedicated 25 years or more to creating art.

 - artistic excellence;

 - evidence of continuing dedication to artistic discipline

 The Twining Humber and SOLA Awards panel consists of three artists or arts professionals from across Washington State with expertise in visual arts.
 For example, the panel may include a painter, an installation artist, and a sculptor.
 Panelists have several weeks to review and score applications through Submittable.
 While reviewing applications, panelists are asked to apply a lens of racial equity.
 They meet to discuss the highest-ranking applicants and choose one recipient based on the selection criteria.
 2022 panels will be held virtually via Zoom.